MortenBjerre/MortenBjerre.github.io/index.md

 <!-- Google embed ends -->
 </div>

 This one is interesting, as there is only one school performing extremely poorly in this metric, Life Learning Academy Charter on Treasure Island.
-Upon further research, it seems this school is especially for the disadvantaged and those who have had difficulty in school, which explains the abysmal performance on the CAASPP.
+Upon further research, it turns out that this school is especially for the disadvantaged and those who have had difficulty in school, which explains the abysmal performance on the CAASPP.

 ### Standard met and above
 Time sliding choropleth showing percentage of students meeting or exceeding the standards.
 Remember that this is a combination of exceed and met.
-Mouse over to see the zip codes.

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->